mdn/content/README.md

 [MDN Web Docs](https://developer.mozilla.org).
 Along the way, you may be asked, not only to answer questions about your work, but to make changes as well.
 Don't worry, that's a common and natural part of the process.
-**See the [pull-request etiquette section](#pull-request-etiquette) for more details** **on creating and handling pull requests successfully.**
+**See the [pull request etiquette section](#pull-request-etiquette) for more details** **on creating and handling pull requests successfully.**

-### Pull-request etiquette
+### Pull request etiquette

-Here are some important rules of etiquette to remember when working with pull-requests.
+Here are some important rules of etiquette to remember when working with pull requests.

 1. When you submit a pull request, a number of tests are automatically run as GitHub Actions (see [.github/workflows/pr-build.yml](.github/workflows/pr-build.yml),